VacuFil: The story behind the unique torch-integrated extraction system from KEMPER

 Solution for a high coverage rate for torch-integrated extraction

-Numerous welding technology users turned to KEMPER at the time when the French standards came into force.
+Numerous welding technology users turned to KEMPER at the time when the requirements of the French health insurance companies became effective and their compliance has since been monitored.
 They wanted confirmation for the following: Can the desired unit meet the requirements of the INRS with the planned extraction torch?
 With its decades of know-how in welding fume extraction, the manufacturer set about ensuring effective torch-integrated extraction.
 The aim here: The extraction units from KEMPER should meet the French specifications.

 – the welding torch itself